beginnersbook.com

 1) Copying all the elements of ArrayList to LinkedHashSet.
 Why we choose LinkedHashSet?
 Because it removes duplicates and maintains the insertion order.

 3) Copying all the elements of LinkedHashSet(non-duplicate elements) to the ArrayList.
-Please find below the complete code.
+Please find the source code below.

 import java.util.ArrayList;